Some vehicle owners urged to consider security upgrade amid surge in thefts | CBC News

 Certain vehicles targeted

+Hers was among a surge of 1,854 vehicle thefts in Ottawa last year, an average of about five a day.

-At a meeting of the Ottawa Police Services Board on Monday, Chief Eric Stubbs said proactive patrols, daylight car chases and a multitude of arrests have not been enough to stem a steady wave of thefts that seems yet to crest.
+Ottawa police Chief Eric Stubbs said earlier this week proactive patrols, daylight car chases and a multitude of arrests have not been enough to stem a steady wave of thefts that seems yet to crest.

-Ottawa police Sgt.
-Catherine Brown said the force has traditionally been been reluctant to recommend specific after-market security systems to avoid the appearance of endorsement.
+Sgt.
+Catherine Brown said the force has traditionally been been reluctant to recommend specific aftermarket security systems to avoid the appearance of endorsement.

-But now, the veteran auto theft investigator said residents need to know what works and what doesn't, and steered CBC News toward systems with a proven track record.
+Now the veteran auto theft investigator said residents need to know what works and what doesn't and steered CBC toward systems with a proven track record.

 Aftermarket security systems

-Police continue to advise people to park inside a garage or block a commonly targeted vehicles using another less-sought-after car or truck.
+Police continue to advise people to park inside a garage, install motion-sensing lights and cameras or block commonly targeted vehicles using another less-sought-after car or truck.

-But if neither of those measures is possible and you own a vehicle such as a Toyota Highlander, it may be time to seriously consider an aftermarket security system.
+If none of those measures are possible and you own a vehicle such as a Toyota Highlander, it may be time to seriously consider an aftermarket security system.

-At Derand Motorsports, installers have been adding IGLA and Viper brand systems to hundreds of cars.
+At Derand Motorsports, installers have been adding IGLA and Viper brand systems to hundreds of vehicles.

-"As soon as they open up the door, the alarm goes off but they cannot start the truck and it will not go out of park," said salesman Aidan Derouchie, showing off a Jeep Gladiator armed with an aftermarket immobilizer.
+"As soon as they open up the door, the alarm goes off.
+They cannot start the truck and it will not go out of park," said salesman Aidan Derouchie, showing off a Jeep Gladiator armed with an aftermarket immobilizer.

 Thieves study and practise on the Jeep or Toyota security systems and learn how to defeat them, but not the constantly-evolving aftermarket systems, Derouchie said.